 - Withdraw consent at any time where we are relying on consent to process your personal data.
 However, this will not affect the lawfulness of any processing carried out before you withdraw your consent.
 If you withdraw your consent, we may not be able to provide certain products or services to you.
 We will advise you if this is the case at the time you withdraw your consent.

 If you wish to exercise any of the rights set out above, please contact email@example.com.
 You will not have to pay a fee to access your personal data (or to exercise any of the other rights).
 However, we may charge a reasonable fee if your request is clearly unfounded, repetitive or excessive.
 Alternatively, we could refuse to comply with your request in these circumstances.

 We may need to request specific information from you to help us confirm your identity and ensure your right to access your personal data (or to exercise any of your other rights).
 This is a security measure to ensure that personal data is not disclosed to any person who has no right to receive it.
 We may also contact you to ask you further information in relation to your request to speed up our response.
 We try to respond to all legitimate requests within one month.
 Occasionally it could take us longer than a month if your request is particularly complex or you have made a number of requests.
 In this case, we will notify you and keep you updated.

 GET THINGS DONE AND INFORMATION COLLECTED FROM CHILDREN

-Get Things Done Inc. does not knowingly collect personal information from children without parental consent.
+Get Things Done Inc. does not knowingly collect personal information from children under the age of 13 without parental consent.
 If we learn that we have inadvertently obtained information in violation of applicable laws, we will promptly delete the information.
 For more information on Get Things Done's approach to children's use of Get Things Done (including our compliance with the U.S. Children's Online Privacy Protection Act ("COPPA"), please see the section of our Terms of Service called "Kids Under 13 and Get Things Done."